Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 Agustus 2025 21.28.57 UTC
+- WIB: Jumat, 22 Agustus 2025 22.27.39 UTC
-- WITA: Jumat, 22 Agustus 2025 22.28.57 UTC
+- WITA: Jumat, 22 Agustus 2025 23.27.39 UTC
-- WIT: Jumat, 22 Agustus 2025 23.28.57 UTC
+- WIT: Sabtu, 23 Agustus 2025 00.27.39 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: funny
+Kategori: motivational